Frequently Asked Questions (FAQs)

 Who may enroll for a module?

-Anyone 16 years or older who is proficient in English and wishes to prepare for ordination in the Church of the Nazarene is welcome to participate.
-Students are expected to coordinate their online studies with their District Board of Ministerial Studies.
+Anyone 16 years or older who is proficient in English.
+Students seeking ordination in the Nazarene Church are expected to coordinate their online studies with their District Board of Ministerial Studies.

 Where do I find the modules?